shraimrawan/fusioncalling/README.md

             --right_fq $read2 \
             --CPU 6 \
             --output_dir $output file
+4. Filter fusion calls
+  a.
+FFPM >= 1
+  b.
+Take out any annotations identified in GTEx

 Arriba
 conda env arriba.v2
 1. Create text file with prefix, fastq #1, fastq #, fusion.tsv, discarded.fusion.tsv
 2. Use STAR to align and same references as STAR fusion above
+3. Filter fusion calls
+  a. reading frame - take out, out-of-frame and "."
+  b. confidence - high and can consider medium

+Arriba will have more fusion calls than Star Fusion.